I've just watched the 7-minute animated film, called "Alike", which is captioned, "How Society Kills Our Creativity".

 So I do what I do, and I straddle the two worlds, constantly trying to create a balance that I can comfortably live with.
 I try not to go for too many days without playing my guitar.
 For ten months of the year, I have a weekly restaurant gig, which at least keeps me in touch with myself as a musician.
 I do occasional corporate and private functions, some on an annual basis.
-I've also been producing annual concerts of my original work, since 2013.
+I've also been producing concerts of my original work, since 2009.
 This year, my next concert comes just seven months after the last one, and I feel like this could be the year I start doubling the frequency of my concerts.
 Not easy, because I self-fund the events and manage everything, which is stressful.

 Sometimes, just when I think I can no longer convince my fingers to hold onto the lifeboat, someone offers me an opportunity to be involved in something, in my capacity as a musician, and I'm saved from slipping into the abyss.

 I've learnt how to live in such a way that I always have something to look forward to, and this is a way of living I'd encourage everyone to adopt.
 This is how I buoy myself forward.
 The truth is, I'm easily bored, especially by repetitive tasks that require very little thinking, and especially when I'm just following orders, and not generating or creating, myself.
 Multiple Yawn Syndrome.

 What am I looking forward to, right now?

 1. Thursday, 29 June, at 4pm, I'm doing a Master Class at Cornerstone Institute's Winter School for Creatives.
 My self-chosen topic?
 Music As Part of a Value System.